 In addition, you may take the exam before you complete your degree if you are registered for at least 6 credits per semester (as an active student).
-But keep in mind that once you start the CMA program, you need to finish the program—and meet all of the requirements like getting your degree—within 3 years.
-Therefore, you should plan to enter the CMA program until you have at least part of your bachelor’s degree finished.
+But keep in mind that once you start the CMA program, you need to finish the program—and meet all of the requirements, like getting your degree—within 3 years.
+Therefore, you should plan to enter the CMA program until you have completed at least part of your bachelor’s degree.

-What’s more, it’s also possible to qualify for an education exemption if you already have certain other approved professional certificates.
+What’s more, qualifying for an education exemption is possible if you already have certain other approved professional certificates.
 The IMA has a complete list of qualifying credentials online.
 However, the list includes the CA from the Institute of Chartered Accountants of India, the CPA from the Canadian Institute of Chartered Accountants, the CFA from the Chartered Financial Analyst Institute, and the CIA from the Institute of Internal Auditors, among others.

 Furthermore, you will need to request an original transcript or an official letter from your qualifying organization.
 Then, you should have it sent to the IMA for review and approval of the educational requirements.

 In addition to passing the 2-part CMA exam and meeting the education requirement, you must also gain some practical experience before obtaining your CMA certificate.
-Specifically, you need:
+Specifically, you need the following:

-Plus, you need to gain this experience within 7 years of passing the CMA exam.
+Plus, you must gain this experience within 7 years of passing the CMA exam.

 Once you have completed all of these steps, you can apply for your CMA certification.
-However, it’s also important to know the requirements to keep your credential active.
-In fact, the IMA expects all CMA holders to gain annual CPE, or continuing professional education.
+However, it’s also important to know the requirements to keep your credentials active.
+In fact, the IMA expects all CMA holders to gain annual CPE or continuing professional education.